asu-dsl/adobe-artist-tools/README.md

 2. Navigate to **File > Scripts**.
 3. Select the appropriate export tool script.
 4. Follow the prompts to customize and execute the export.
+- Note that the unity and project asset folder locations require only the location of the main folder.
+In addition, folders that don't exist (e.g. a folder unique to the screen) will be automatically created.
+- Files exported to unity will automatically have "T_UI_" added
+- Exported artboards will all have the same filename, except with their artboard number appended.

 ## Troubleshooting